nschonni/cordova-docs/articles/cordova-security/cordova-security-platform.md

 Intune provides two solutions for enabling its MAM features for Android and iOS devices: an app wrapping tool and an app SDK.
 Both can be used on an Android or iOS app to light up certain capabilities like limiting cut-copy-paste while the app is running, forcing a PIN, or forcing encryption.
 The Intune App SDK for Cordova is exposed via a Cordova plugin.
 Adding the plugin is easy.

+1. In Visual Studio, when using Tools for Apache Cordova **Update 9 and up**, double click config.xml to go into config.xml designer, click on the **Plugins** tab, then **Custom**, select **ID** as the method to retrieve the plugin, and enter **cordova-plugin-ms-intune-mam**.

-1. In Visual Studio, right click on config.xml, select View Code, and then add one of the following.
+    For earlier versions of Tools for Apache Cordova, right click on config.xml, select View Code, and then add one of the following.
 The plugin will be added on next build.

     ```
     <plugin name="cordova-plugin-ms-intune-mam" spec="~1.0.0" />